ianshk/base/README.md

 ## React 18, Javascript, Tailwind, Vite, Prettier

-This is my starting point repro for javascript client side applications in React.
+This is my starting point repo for javascript client side applications in React.